Joecstarr/joe-starr.com/content/slides/Alexander_Polynomail.md

 ## Existence

-Existence can be shown by an algorithm to construct a Seifert Surface from a given link projection.
+Existence can be shown by an algorithm to construct a Seifert surface from a given link projection.

 ---